RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/EnzRepackMinimizeMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## EnzRepackMinimize

-EnzRepackMinimize, similar in spirit to RepackMinimize mover, does the design/repack followed by minimization of a protein-ligand (or TS model) interface with enzyme design style constraints (if present, see AddOrRemoveMatchCsts mover) using specified score functions and minimization dofs.
+EnzRepackMinimize, similar in spirit to [[RepackMinimizeMover]], does the design/repack followed by minimization of a protein-ligand (or TS model) interface with enzyme design style constraints (if present, see [[AddOrRemoveMatchCstsMover]]) using specified score functions and minimization dofs.
 Only design/repack or minimization can be done by setting appropriate tags.
 A shell of residues around the ligand are repacked/designed and/or minimized.
 If constrained optimization or cst\_opt is specified, ligand neighbors are converted to Ala, minimization performed, and original neighbor sidechains are placed back.

 ```
 <EnzRepackMinimize name="&string" scorefxn_repack=(score12 &string) scorefxn_minimize=(score12 &string) cst_opt=(0 &bool) design=(0 &bool) repack_only=(0 &bool) fix_catalytic=(0 &bool) minimize_rb=(1 &bool) rb_min_jumps=("" &comma-delimited list of jumps) minimize_bb=(0 &bool) minimize_sc=(1 &bool) minimize_lig=(0 & bool) min_in_stages=(0 &bool) backrub=(0 &bool) cycles=(1 &integer) task_operations=(comma separated string list)/>